 06 of 10

-The Pointer, sometimes called the "English" Pointer, is a bird dog with a high prey drive and a determined spirit.
-The Pointer will pursue prey like quail and pheasants with vigor.
-The breed is also very heat tolerant, therefore suited to the hot, humid South.
-Whether on the hunt or on the couch, a Pointer makes an excellent companion.
-Similar breeds include the German Shorthair Pointer and the German Wirehaired Pointer.
+The pointer, sometimes called the English pointer, is a bird dog with a high prey drive and a determined spirit.
+The pointer will pursue prey like quail and pheasants with vigor.
+The breed is also heat tolerant and therefore suited to the hot, humid South.
+Whether on the hunt or on the couch, a pointer makes an excellent companion.
+Similar breeds include the German shorthair pointer and the German wirehaired pointer.

 07 of 10

-The Chesapeake Bay Retriever is a determined and athletic gun dog.
+The Chesapeake Bay retriever is a determined and athletic gun dog.
 This breed is intelligent and typically quite devoted to its owner.
-Like the Lab, the Chessie is suited to cold water and temperatures.
+Like the Lab, the Chessie is suited to cold water, it's oily coat gives it a natural resistance to the water's frigid temperature.
 Unlike the Lab, this breed is not necessarily everyone's best friend.
 A Chessie is fiercely loyal to its family and makes an excellent companion for active households.

 08 of 10